 If left unchecked, alcohol use can physically damage the structure of the brain, leading to long-term problems known as alcohol-related dementia.
 According to autopsy evidence, as many as 78 percent of people who were diagnosed with alcoholism had loss of white matter and neurons in the brain.
 This loss can create dementia-like symptoms, including both short-term and long-term memory loss.
 Thankfully, the research has also shown that this loss of white matter and neurons is at least partially reversible with abstinence.
 That’s why getting help for alcohol addiction is so important.

-Treating Alcohol Use At Vertava Health Mississippi
+Treating Alcohol Use Disorder at Vertava Health Mississippi

 If you or someone you love is suffering from alcohol use disorder, treatment for alcohol use disorder can actually help your brain start to repair itself.
 Vertava Health Mississippi offers an evidence-based treatment program that can help you find relief from alcohol use.
 If you’re struggling with this disorder, prompt treatment is the key to protecting your brain from long-term damage.
-Reach out to Vertava Health Mississippi today to learn more about our alcohol treatment program.
+Reach out to Vertava Health Mississippi at 844.470.0410 today to learn more about our alcohol treatment program.